 Difficulty level: 3 out of 5

 Playthrough with the Garou Densetsu team.
-This port is much better than the Playstation port of KoF '95, and whilst the animation cuts are noticeable, it isn't anywhere near as choppy.
+This port is much better than the PlayStation port of KoF '95, and whilst the animation cuts are noticeable, it isn't anywhere near as choppy.
 It was only released in Japan, but does have an English language option.

 The bosses for this game are both really cheap.
 Chizuru is easy to beat with Andy, but Goenitz is just a typical, horrible SNK boss fight.